mozilla/learning-networks/clubs/comms_template/content.md

 [Mozilla Cagliari Club, Italia](http://mozillacagliariclub.edovio.com/)
 ![Imgur](http://i.imgur.com/KXiWv5S.png)

-## Setp 3.
-Keep in touch with the community

 ### - Social media.
 Share your Club activity

 We know a lot of time is put into organizing, planning and running a Club session.
 Which is why we want to make sure that once your event is completed it is documented and sharable so we can celebrate your success with you!